Joystream/bounties/README.md

 ### Step by Step

-This section outlines the steps from a proposals is made, to have it become an [Active Bounty](#active-bounties).
+This section outlines the steps from the proposals to have them, to become [Active Bounties](#active-bounties).

 1. If you are not familiar with the project and its goals, consider the following sources:
   - The project [manifesto](https://github.com/Joystream/manifesto).
   - The project [whitepaper](https://github.com/Joystream/whitepaper).
   - Our long or short term [OKRs](https://github.com/Joystream/joystream/tree/master/okrs).
 Your proposal should preferably be in line with, or at least not orthogonal to these sources.
-Referring to an issue from one of our other repos can also be a good source.
+Referring to an issue from one of our other repository's can also be a good source.

 If you have a proposal that does not really fit under any of the above, feel free to gauge the interest and relevance in a more informal manner, e.g. in one of our communication channels, such as [rocket.chat](https://chat.joystream.org/home), [Telegram](https://t.me/JoyStreamOfficial), or the forum, after it has been introduced in [Acropolis](https://github.com/Joystream/joystream/tree/master/testnets/acropolis).

-2. Make an [issue](https://github.com/Joystream/bounties/issues) in this repo, structured as follows:
+2. Make an [issue](https://github.com/Joystream/bounties/issues) in this repository, structured as follows:

 #### Title